Upstate Pullet Chain

 As a general rule of thumb, you will need about three square feet per mature chicken inside the coop, and 8 to 10 square feet per bird in an outside run.
 More square footage is better.
 For roosting, it is best to have 10 to 12 inches of roost space per bird.
 It is recommended that you have one nesting box for every 5 hens (although, without fail, there will be one or two boxes that most pick as their favorite).

 Can I raise the birds on a scratch feed ration?

 While chickens love to eat scratch feed, it does not supply the needed nutrients for them to develop properly.
 Think of scratch feed as 'candy' for your birds as it only delivers about 6-8% protein content.
 If you use it at all, only do so as an occasional treat.
 When your birds are growing, they should be on a balanced ration that provides a minimum of 18% protein (20% is better).
-When you see the first egg, they should be transitioned to a layer ration that contains 16% protein.
+When you see the first egg, they should be transitioned to a layer ration that contains 16% protein with added calcium.